FactomProject/factom-docs/wallet/includes/_verify balances.md

 **1) With the Factom Control Panel**

 The Factom Control Panel is easy to use and great for verifying your FA or EC balances.
-Simply [run FFWallet](#run-the-factom-foundation-wallet) and open the Control Panel web page in your browser: [http://localhost:8090/](http://localhost:8090/)
+Simply [Run Wallet](#run-enterprise-wallet) and open the Control Panel web page in your browser: [http://localhost:8090/](http://localhost:8090/)

 Find the search bar on the upper right-hand corner of the Factom Control Panel.